 NN Leven applies the yield curve as published by EIOPA for the calculation of the technical provisions under Solvency II.
 In line with Solvency II regulations, this yield curve includes a Volatility adjustment component.
-As at 31 December 2017, the level of the VOLA for the Euro currency was 4 bps.

-The application of the VOLA resulted in a reduction of EUR 357 million in technical provisions, contributing EUR 268 million (after tax) to Basic own funds as at 31 December 2017.
-Excluding the VOLA from the calculation of technical provisions and SCR would increase the Eligible own funds by EUR 125 million as stated in QRT S.22.01.21 'Impact of long term guarantees and transitional measures' as included in the Appendix.
+As at 31 December 2018, the level of the VOLA for the Euro currency was 24 bps (31 December 2017: 4 bps).
+The application of the VOLA resulted in a reduction of EUR 2,068 million in technical provisions, contributing EUR 1,644 million (after tax) to Basic own funds and Eligible Own Funds as at 31 December 2018.

 In the calculation of the SCR, NN Leven assumes no change to the VOLA after a shock-event, but reflects the illiquidity of liabilities in the asset shocks to ensure appropriate solvency capital requirements.
-This 'Dynamic VOLA' approach is approved by DNB, in particular to ensure appropriate risk incentives on asset allocation decisions.
+This VOLA approach is approved by DNB, in particular to ensure appropriate risk incentives on asset allocation decisions.
 NN Leven also shocks all government bonds and its mortgage portfolio in the calculation of spread risk capital requirements.
-Under the Standard Formula no capital is required to be held against spread risk arising from these assets.
+Under the Standard Formula no capital is required to be held against spread risk arising from these assets, whereas under the Partial Internal Model substantial capital is held against these risks.

-If the Dynamic VOLA would be excluded from the SCR calculation, the spread risk on government bonds and mortgages would need to be adjusted accordingly.
+If the VOLA would be excluded from the SCR calculation, the spread risk on government bonds and mortgages would need to be adjusted accordingly.
 However, for the completion of QRT S.22.01.21 'Impact of long term guarantees and transitional measures' in the Appendix, NN Leven is required to reflect only the impact of excluding the VOLA from Eligible Own Funds and the SCR, without adjusting for the spread risk on government bonds and mortgages.